$3 Million Settlement Revealed In High-Profile Fracking Case

 Terms of the settlement

-The newly public document does not say how much each of the eight individual plaintiffs were to receive, or how much Range and 10 other co-defendants in the case were to pay out.
+The newly public document does not say how much each of the eight individual plaintiffs were to receive or how much Range and 10 other co-defendants in the case were to pay out.
 In a separate release, Range said its settlement is for a total of $1.88 million to eight individuals.

 The settlement includes: